sguzmanm/academical-reborn/README.md

 - **React JS**: A Front End library useful for creating components. https://reactjs.org/
 - **Node JS**: A javascript environment which allows to create a web server with javascript. https://nodejs.org

-Some extra dependencies were included in the project:

-- **Back End**
-- Moongose JS
-- Body Parser
-- BCrypt Node JS
-- JSON Web TokeN
-- React-router-dom
-- Bootstrap

-- **Back End**
-- Moongose JS
-- Body Parser
-- BCrypt Node JS
-- JSON Web TokeN
-- React-router-dom
-- Bootstrap

-All of these can be found in the respective package.json files in the backend and frontend folders.
+Some extra dependencies were included in the project.
+Each can be seen in the backend or frontend folders or in the package.json files in the respective folders.

 The application is deployed in https://heroku.com/